 Commute times could go down as traffic congestion goes down with fewer cars out there, so you could get to where you’re going more quickly and spend less time driving because of the carpool.

 Don’t feel ashamed about carpooling.
 Ditch the stereotype that it’s just for kids.
-There are now countless apps, websites, and tools to help you find carpooling partners.
+There are now countless apps, websites, and tools to help you find carpool partners.
 You don’t even have to know the people you’re carpooling with.
-Smart adults recognize the financial, time saving, and environmental benefits of carpooling.
+Smart adults recognize the financial, time-saving, and environmental benefits of carpooling.
 Why not give it a try?
 Ask some friends at work or download some apps on your iPhone to find some people to try it with.
 If you want to save time, be safer, and have an easier/faster commute to work, there’s no substitute for carpooling!

 Saving money on car insurance